Yasutoshi Kamata: Appeal trial

-The appeal trial began at the Osaka High Court on October 3, 2000 and was presided by Judge Hiroshi Fukushima, with Kamata wanting to appeal his convictions.
+The appeal trial began at the Osaka High Court on October 3, 2000, and was presided by Judge Hiroshi Fukushima, with Kamata wanting to appeal his convictions.
 He again claimed that acquaintances had committed the killings, and completely denied being responsible for the ransom charge.
 He argued that he had been assaulted by the investigator, while pointing out that he had been acquitted of the ransom charge, which was acknowledged even by the prosecutor.
 Because of this, his defense counsel considered the ruling erroneous and the convictions quashed.
 The defense's arguments were closed with a statement proclaiming their client's innocence, ending the oral arguments on February 27, 2001.

 The decision for the appeal trial was held on March 27, 2001.
 For the first murder and the ransom, Kamata was again acquitted of the latter, but resentenced to death for the former.
 For the second murder, he was again sentenced to death.
 On April 13, 2001, Kamata appealed his convictions to the Supreme Court.

 On June 6, 2005, the appeal trial for the Supreme Court, presided over Judge Hiroshi Fukuda was held, with the defense counsel again presenting their narrative that their client had simply helped dispose of the bodies, and was not a murderer.
 On July 8, the Supreme Court found upheld the verdict of the previous court rulings, securing the death penalty for Kamata.

 Execution

-Despite campaigning to various organizations opposed to the death penalty, Kamata's remained on death row for 17 years prior to his execution date.
+Despite campaigning to various organizations opposed to the death penalty, Kamata remained on death row for 17 years prior to his execution date.

 In 2016, Minister of Justice Mitsuhide Iwaki signed the death warrant for Yasutoshi Kamata, and on March 25, 2016, he was executed by hanging at the Osaka Detention House.
 On that same day, former nurse Junko Yoshida was also executed for two murders at the Fukuoka Detention House.